-When someone occupies an empty or abandoned property which they don’t own or rent, without the owner’s permission, it is called squatting.
+When someone occupies an empty or abandoned residential property which they don’t own or rent, without the owner’s permission, it is called squatting.
 If your property has been taken over by squatters and you would like to remove them, you may wish to consult a solicitor or the Citizens Advice Bureau for advice.

 Removing squatters from your property